rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 > useful if your server has been shut down, and then restarted right away while
 > sockets are still active on its port.

-Without it, it can not be run in a loop, but will get this error:
+Without it, it can not be run in a loop, and will get this error:

     OSError: [Errno 98] Address already in use

-### Is this how supervisor works?
+### Is this how Supervisor works?

-[Supervisor](http://supervisord.org/) can create a process that listens to a socket and then pass that socket to child processes.
+[Supervisor](http://supervisord.org/) can create a process that listens on a socket and then pass that socket to child processes.
 For example like this:

     [fcgi-program:test]